GabyEstrada/GabyEstrada.github.io/_posts/2024-12-09-cole_on_growing_audience.md

-# "What I learned from Nicolas COle on Growing an Audience by Writing"
+# "What I learned from Nicolas Cole on Growing an Audience by Writing"

 Video: The Best Digital Writing Platforms To Build An Audience in 2024 [8 min video]